igb-logo egr-logo

 These are things that are only useable for a Sprint weekend.
 There are six of these in 2025, the first being in China on the second race weekend of the season.
 For example:

-- Driver a lap down in sprint – unlikely to be used in 2025 as the Red Bull Ring, which isn’t hosting a sprint this year, is the only place this is at all likely
+• Driver a lap down in sprint – won’t be used in 2025 as the Red Bull Ring, which isn’t hosting a sprint this year, is the only place this is at all likely

 Topical references